Rulers, goddesses and activists: Portraits of women on coins | DW | 13.01.2022

 Maya Angelou fought alongside civil rights activist Martin Luther King for equal rights for Black people in the United States.

-The coin is the first of a special mintage series — the American Women Quarters Program — of 20 depictions honoring women's achievements that will be put into circulation by the US Mint by 2025.
+The coin is the first of a special mintage series — the American Women Quarters Program — of 20 depictions honoring women's achievements that will be completed by the US Mint by 2025.

 The coin's image is a reference to activist, poet and author Angelou's 1969 autobiographical book, "I Know Why The Caged Bird Sings," in which she chronicles her life growing up in the US during segregation.